dotnet/runtimelab/src/samples/HikingApp/HikingApp.MacCatalyst/README.md

 The goal of this project is to prototype and validate Swift bindings in e2e manner.

+## Requirements
+The Mac Catalyst workload: `dotnet workload install maccatalyst`

 ## How to run

 **Terminal**: dotnet build t:Run

-**VSCode**: Install .NET MAUI extension https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-maui and hit `F5`.
+**VSCode**: Install .NET MAUI extension https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-maui and hit `F5`. (only available when the app folder is opened in separate VSCode instance)

 The output files get generated into *bin* and *obj* folders.

 ## TODOs
   - [ ] Sign-in functionality using AppleID
   - [ ] In-app trail purchases
+  - [ ] CI job validating build correctness of the HikingApp